springboardmentor-456/deepvision-crowd/README.md

 The DeepVision Crowd Monitoring project is a computer vision system designed to estimate the number of people in images or videos and visualize crowd density using deep learning.
 It can also generate a density map to show areas with more people.
-This project was built using PyTorch for model training, OpenCV for image/video processing, and Streamlit for a simple interactive dashboard. deepvision-crowd/
+This project was built using PyTorch for model training, OpenCV for image/video processing, and Streamlit for a simple interactive dashboard. deepvision-crowd
-├── notebooks/      ← Colab notebook(s) containing all the code, training, and testing ├── app/            ← Streamlit app (app.py) to interactively estimate crowd count └── demo/           ← Screenshots or demo outputs showing results 3 Files Description
+├── notebooks      ← Colab notebook(s) containing all the code, training, and testing ├── app            ← Streamlit app (app.py) to interactively estimate crowd count └── demo           ← Screenshots or demo outputs showing results 3 Files Description
-# notebooks/
+# notebooks
 Contains the Colab notebook of code where:
 The dataset is loaded and preprocessed
 Crowd counting model (CNN) is defined and trained Sample images are tested and density maps are visualized
-# app/
+# app
 app.py is a Streamlit dashboard where you can:
 Upload an image
 Estimate the crowd count
 Visualize the density map overlay
 Receive alerts if crowd exceeds a threshold
-# demo/
+# demo
 Contains screenshots or exported demo outputs showing:
 Sample images
 Density maps